jguerra-astro/dynamicall/_sources/Installation.rst.txt

     mamba create -n dynamicall python=3.10 # or whatever you want to call your environment mamba activate dynamicall

-2. Clone the repository and install the dependencies
+2. Clone the repository in the directory of your choice and install the dependencies

 .. code-block:: bash